 Texas Consumer Resource for Education and Workforce Statistics (Texas Crews) Career Path Research

 Scholarships do not require your courses to count.
 However, students with scholarships that are need-based (ex.
 Regents' Scholarship) could be adjusted due to the adjustment of the cost of attendance.
 Other institutional or private (outside scholarships) scholarships will not be adjusted.

 There are two separate processes that will affect these courses.
 The first is the program of study evaluation and the second is the repeated coursework evaluation.
 The repeated course will count for the program of study evaluation if it is in the program of study as documented by the degree evaluation, regardless of the presence of a previously taken same course.
 The course would still then need to pass repeated coursework evaluation to be eligible for federal aid.
-Visit the Repeated Coursework page for more information.
+Visit the Maintaining Eligibility webpage for more information.

 If you are a student athlete, you are required to enroll full-time, unless you are certified to be in final hours before graduation or granted a Progress Toward Degree Waiver.
 If you have federal aid in your aid package and do not have full-time hours (12 for undergraduates or 9 for graduate students) that count in your program of study, we will reduce your cost of attendance.
 Aid may be impacted, depending on your aid package and source of funds.

-No. Federal aid can only be applied to courses in your degree plan.
-State aid and most scholarships don’t have this restriction, so those can be applied to any class, like a KINE 199, regardless of whether it is in your degree plan.
-Check with the Scholarships and Financial Aid office if you have questions about your aid.
+It depends on the type of financial aid you are being offered.
+Federal aid can only be applied to courses in your degree plan.
+State aid and most scholarships do not have this restriction, so those can be applied to any class, like a KINE 199, regardless of whether it is in your degree plan.
+Contact Aggie One Stop if you have questions about your aid.